trey/logbook/README.markdown

-### Logbook is a personal, online journal in plain text.
+### Logbook is a personal, private journal in plain text.

 ### You know, like "Captain's Log"?